Team-Falkor/app/README.md

 4. Set up the necessary environment variables by duplicating the file `.env.example` and renaming it to `.env`.
 Then, fill in the required information.

-5. Run `bun tauri:dev` to build the program.
+5. Run `bun tauri:dev` to kick off the development server and watch your changes in real-time.

 ### IGDB (Twitch)